-It's Friday 13th - the unluckiest day!
+It's Friday 13th this week - supposedly the unluckiest day!
 But why do people always think something bad's going to happen when it comes around?

 No one's sure what the exact origin of the superstition is.